 While designing the engine for the generator, the input of fuel to the output mechanical energy ratio is considerably important.
 With this ratio, we can define the efficiency of the engine.

-The engine aims is to create maximum mechanical power (rotational motion) by running through diesel or any other power source.
+The engine aims to create maximum mechanical power (rotational motion) by running through diesel or any other power source.

 The size of the engine is directly proportional to the amount of electricity generated.
 Of all the fuels, diesel is the typical fuel used in the generator.